pmean/build-website/text/05/metaanalysis.md

 that perhaps heterogeneity manifests itself as a bimodal distribution instead.

-You can use the Method of Moments and Cochran\'s Q statistic to estimate the between study variation:
+You can use the Method of Moments and Cochran's Q statistic to estimate the between study variation:

 ![](../../../web/images/05/metaanalysis24.gif)

-Notice that the numerator is a measure of how much the Cochran\'s Q statistic exceeds its degrees of freedom.
+Notice that the numerator is a measure of how much the Cochran's Q statistic exceeds its degrees of freedom.
 If you get a negative estimate here, simply replace it with an estimate of zero.